bitextor/monocleaner/README.md

 You can also provide the path to the Hunspell dictionaries directories by using the dictpath atribute in `{/YOUR/INSTALLATION/PATH}/config/hunspell.yaml` (for example, `venv/lib/python3.7/site-packages/fastspell/config/hunspell.yaml` ) if you are installing from PyPI or with `setup.py`, or in `/config/hunspell.yaml` if you are running directly the code.
 Default path is `/usr/share/hunspell`.

 ## Scoring
-`monocleaner` aims at detecting poor fluent sentences in a monolingual corpus.
+`monocleaner` aims aims to detect disfluent sentences in a monolingual corpus.
-It indicates the fluency of a sentence with a score between 1 and 0, where the higher score, the better the fluency is.
+Each sentence assigned a fluency score between 0 and 1, with higher scores indicating more fluency.
-Sentences considered to have obvious poor fluency are tagged with a 0.
+In addition to a continuous score, several handwritten `hardrules` assign a score of 0 to obviously poor sentences.

 The input file (monolingual corpus) must contain one sentence per line text.
 The generated output file will contain the same lines adding a column containing the Monocleaner fluency score.